Azure-Samples/functions-quickstart-typescript-azd-cosmosdb/README.md

 <!--
 ---
-name: Azure Functions Python CosmosDb Trigger using Azure Developer CLI
+name: Azure Functions TypeScript CosmosDb Trigger using Azure Developer CLI
-description: This repository contains an Azure Functions CosmosDb trigger quickstart written in Python and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
+description: This repository contains an Azure Functions CosmosDb trigger quickstart written in TypeScript and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 page_type: sample
 products:
 - azure-functions
 - azure-cosmos-db
 - azure
 - entra-id
-urlFragment: starter-cosmosdb-trigger-python
+urlFragment: starter-cosmosdb-trigger-typescript
 languages:
-- python
+- typescript
 - bicep
 - azdeveloper
 ---
 -->

-# Azure Functions with Cosmos DB Trigger (Python)
+# Azure Functions with Cosmos DB Trigger (TypeScript)

-An Azure Functions QuickStart project that demonstrates how to use a Cosmos DB Trigger with Azure Developer CLI (azd) for quick and easy deployment, using Python 3.11 or higher.
+An Azure Functions QuickStart project that demonstrates how to use a Cosmos DB Trigger with Azure Developer CLI (azd) for quick and easy deployment, using TypeScript and Node.js 20 or higher.

 ## Architecture